felipexpert/sambaHaskell/README.md

 automatically

 *Note: remember to restart Samba after changes
-*Note: remember to add permition to a newSambaUser.bash
+*Note: remember to add permision to a newSambaUser.bash
 ################################################################
 </pre>